digital-analytics-program/gov-wide-code/README.md

 #### Data integrity

-The `dap.digitalgov.gov` domain is currently served by a third party content delivery network (CDN) that serves the current JavaScript referenced in the `master` branch of this GitHub repository.
+The `dap.digitalgov.gov` domain is currently served by a third party content delivery network (CDN) that serves JavaScript from the [latest release](https://github.com/digital-analytics-program/gov-wide-code/releases) in this GitHub repository.

 Before any change of the JavaScript being served by the CDN, the owners of this repository will update the file located in the `master` branch of the repo.